 Patenting is only one way to claim ownership of an idea and to keep at bay others who might want to copy it.
 Among other options, you can depend on trade secrets (prevent others from copying by keeping necessary information or techniques under wraps).

 But then again, rather than trying to enforce one’s sense of ownership of an idea, it seems so much nicer – and usually more practical, realistic, and, yes, rewarding — to just be open and share.

 That statement sounds trite.
 But you need only look to the current movement reflected in terms like intellectual commons or information commons to find the idea widely validated.
 True, it’s not always possible to live by the ideal of shared intellectual property: if you believe you have a financial interest to protect, then you might feel compelled to take a territorial attitude.
 But if you’re not so compelled, then my suggestion is, just be happy that someone appreciates your idea enough to want to copy it.

 So if you explore the instrumentarium in this web site, and if you see there an idea you like, please feel free to borrow.
 I’ll be grateful if you credit me where appropriate, but in any case I won’t complain.
 Be it understood, by the way, that very few of my ideas are truly original anyway — in fact, it’s fair to say that none are.
-Like all human endeavors they lean heavily on the work of earlier workers in the field both ancient and modern.
+Like all human endeavors they lean heavily on the work of earlier inventors and makers, both ancient and modern.
 As my visits to the patent library showed, even in cases where one thinks one’s ideas to be original, it usually turns out that others have already explored the territory.

-If you do try out something you see here, I hope you’ll let me know about it.
+If you do try out something you see in my instrumentarium, I hope you’ll let me know about it.
 This has been one of my great pleasures over many years spent exploring ideas for new instruments: seeing other people taking ideas I’ve worked on, spreading them, sharing them, developing them, and often doing a better job with them than I have.